Famondir/Music-Suite/README.md

 It would be aesome if there could be something like in Guitar Hero where notes move toward a play area and have to be pressed at the right time.

 ## The big idea

+With the Music Suite one should be able to find music teacher, find learning material, rent MIDI instruments and practice online as one would in the same room.
+Also one could play as a band together.
+Especially useful for less common instruments (like Great Highland Bagpipe or button accordion) and in far-distance-travel nations (like USA) where a possible teacher might be hours of car driving away.

+A direct competitor would be [Yousician](https://yousician.com/) from whom I just found an Black Friday offer in my mailbox.
+But I think they just support MIDI instruments for piano till now and have no real one-to-one music teacher placement service.
+A better stand alone [accordion app](https://play.google.com/store/apps/details?id=com.egert.buttonaccordion&pli=1) can be found in the playstore already.

 ### UML diagrams